emostyz/marketing/marketing-deck-platform/HOMEPAGE_AND_PRICING_SUMMARY.md

 - Year 2: $17M ARR
 - Overall Gross Margin: 82%

-This positions AEDRIN as a premium AI presentation platform with strong market potential and sustainable profitability.
+This positions EasyDecks.ai as a premium AI presentation platform with strong market potential and sustainable profitability.